-A lot of newbie investors search for online asset price predictions and then invest based on those predictions.
+A lot of newbie investors search for online asset price predictions and then proceed to invest based on those predictions.

-In this post I’ll present my opinion on why this is nonsense.
+In this post I’ll present my opinion on why this is absolute nonsense.

-If you’re here, then it means you’re still curious about price prediction and whether it works.
+If you’re still here, then it means you’re still curious about price prediction and whether it works.

 Map to the Goldmine

 Selling maps to gold mines is probably one of the oldest business scams there can be.

 Since the Wild West, snake oil salesmen would promise riches to whoever was able to reach the gold mine pointed to by the map.

 This is an obvious and primitive scam – but a lot of people fell for it.

 Either the mine was already depleted or it simply didn’t exist where the map pointed to.
 And the reason for this is obvious: digging gold is much more profitable than selling maps.